ericfode/objectify/README.md

 ## How it works

-Objectify has two primary components:
+####Request execution framework

-  1. A request execution framework that separates the responsibilities that are typically jammed together in rails controller actions in to 3 types of components: Policies, Services, and Responders.
+The request execution framework separates the responsibilities that are typically jammed together in rails controller actions in to 3 types of components: *Policies*, *Services*, and *Responders*.
 Properly separating and assigning these responsibilities makes code far more testable, and facilitates better reuse of components.

 The flow of an objectify request is as follows:

   0. Objectify actions are configured in the routes file:

       ```ruby
         # config/routes.rb